Eugene O'Neill Theatre: Osterman and O'Neill operation

-Jujamcyn operation
+Jujamcyn and ATG operation

 1982 to 1999

 Jujamcyn acquired the Eugene O'Neill Theatre in March 1982 from Neil Simon.
 The theater did not show any hits in the first year that Jujamcyn operated it.
 The Wake of Jamey Foster and Monday After the Miracle had short runs in 1982, but Moose Murders, which closed after its premiere on February 22, 1983, remained especially notorious in the decades afterward.
 The theater finally had a moderately successful play later in 1983, when a revival of Tennessee Williams's The Glass Menagerie opened there.
 This was followed by a major hit, Big River, which opened in 1985 and ran 1,005 performances over the next two years.
 The Eugene O'Neill's other productions of the decade included a limited concert engagement by Tom Waits in 1987, as well as David Henry Hwang's M. Butterfly in 1988.

 The New York City Landmarks Preservation Commission (LPC) had started to consider protecting the Eugene O'Neill as a landmark in 1982, with discussions continuing over the next several years.
 The LPC designated the Eugene O'Neill's interior as a landmark on December 8, 1987, though the commission declined to give landmark status to the exterior.
 This was part of the commission's wide-ranging effort in 1987 to grant landmark status to Broadway theaters.
 The New York City Board of Estimate ratified the designations in March 1988.
 Jujamcyn, the Nederlanders, and the Shuberts collectively sued the LPC in June 1988 to overturn the landmark designations of 22 theaters, including the Eugene O'Neill, on the merit that the designations severely limited the extent to which the theaters could be modified.
 The lawsuit was escalated to the New York Supreme Court and the Supreme Court of the United States, but these designations were ultimately upheld in 1992.

 The first hit to open at the Eugene O'Neill in the 1990s was a revival of Tennessee Williams's Cat on a Hot Tin Roof.
 This was followed in 1991 by the short-lived play La Bête and a magic show by Penn & Teller.
 The next production, Five Guys Named Moe, opened in 1992 and stayed at the Eugene O'Neill for a year.
 The play Grease! opened in 1994 and ran for 1,503 performances.
 During this time, Jujamcyn hired Campagna & Russo Architects to design a $1 million renovation of the theater's interior.
 Restoration architect Francesca Russo used historical photos to design plasterwork and decorations that approximated the theater's original appearance.
 The LPC granted an award for the theater's restoration in 1994.
 After Grease! closed, the Eugene O'Neill saw two flops in 1998: Peter Whelan's 13-performance run of The Herbal Bed and Rob Bartlett's four-performance run of More to Love.
 The theater's last production of the 1990s was Death of a Salesman, which opened in 1999.